 You can start by imagining what the kids in your story might say in different situations.
 Make the dialogue simple and fun, using words they'd understand easily.

-You can end it with a cliffhanger to keep the readers engaged.
-For example, 'I'll never tell you the truth,' and then stop.
+You can end dialogue with a cliffhanger to keep the readers intrigued.
+For example, 'I'll see you soon, but will it be under better circumstances?'

 First off, listen to how people talk in real life for inspiration.
 Also, think about the purpose of each dialogue - is it to build tension, show relationships, or give important info?
 And keep it concise and engaging.